ROLE OF THE TRUSTEE

 - Stay current with respect to provincial, national, and international educational issues and trends.

-- Strive to develop a positive and respectful learning and working culture both within the Board and the Division.
+- Develop a positive and respectful learning and working culture within the Board and the Division.

 - Attend, when possible, Division or school community functions.

 - Attend, when possible, functions of provincial associations of which the Board is a member.

 - Become familiar with, and adhere to, the Trustee Code of Conduct.

 - Report any violation of the Trustee Code of Conduct to the Board Chair.